 Please do not run in the Museum, touch the works of art, or speak in a loud manner.
-Courtesy of fellow visitors and protection of the art work is the goal.
+Courtesy of fellow visitors and protection of the works of art is the goal.

 Twelve inches is a comfortable ‘buffer’ zone when viewing artwork.